hyperledger-labs/business-partner-agent/backend/README.md

 ## Docker

-To run the backends dependencies, and the unit tests you need to have docker setup on your development machine.
+To run the backends dependencies, and the unit tests you need to have docker and docker-compose setup on your development machine.

 # Setup IDE